When you are arriving in or departing from Mexico, there are some straightforward paperwork procedures that you will need to engage with.

 If you are visiting Mexico as a visitor/tourist and you lose your visitor’s permit, you will need to attend a local immigration office (in a town or city or at the airport) to apply for a replacement; there is a fee of around US$40 involved—the local immigration office will advise you of the current replacement fee.

-You will be required to undertake some paperwork, visit a local bank to pay the replacement fee, and return to the immigration office with your payment receipt from the bank to complete the replacement procedure and receive your duplicate copy.
-This whole process can take up to an entire day of your time.
+Tourist permit replacement process: You will be required to undertake some paperwork and to pay the fee.
+This process can take up to an entire day of your time.
 Take good care of your visitor’s permit and, in the event of its loss, we recommend you allow a whole day in your schedule to secure a replacement.

-If you are resident in Mexico and lose your residency card, learn about how to apply for a replacement residency card in Mexico.
+Lost residency cards: If you are resident in Mexico and lose your residency card, learn about how to apply for a replacement residency card in Mexico.

 *If you are a passport holder of a country that is not listed on the “no visa required” list, read this article for further information and advice about applying for a visa before you travel to Mexico.

 Here is some further information you may find helpful: